 No. Some organizers have degrees in history, but others don’t, and so far only one works in a history-related field.

 Do I need to get a committee together?

-No. The History Camps in Des Moines, now in its second year, and in Pioneer Valley and Denver (both new in 2016), were started by individuals who contacted me about holding them in their communities.
+No. The History Camps in Des Moines, Pioneer Valley, and Denver, were started by individuals who contacted me about holding them in their communities.
 In the case of Des Moines, the individual put together a small committee, in Pioneer Valley, there was a network of small history organizations in place, and in the case of Denver, it’s been one person making it all happen.